Faculty

 Professor Introduction

-Chongho Kim is an Assistant Professor of Accounting at Seoul National University (SNU).
+Chongho Kim is an Associate Professor of Accounting at Seoul National University (SNU).
 He holds a Ph.D. degree in accounting from the Wharton School of the University of Pennsylvania.
 Prior to joining SNU, he taught accounting at New York University (NYU) Stern School of Business.
 He also has CPA licenses both in Korea and the U.S. (Massachusetts) and previously worked as an auditor at PwC Korea (Seoul) and as a tax accountant at PwC U.S. (Boston).

 Prof. Kim’s research examines how financial information is shaped by its producers’ characteristics and how it influences its users’ economic decisions, with a particular focus on its interrelated nature (e.g., across firms).
 His research combines theories from information economics with empirical methodologies in various manners, including structural estimation, to examine the interrelationship of financial information such as spillover effects of mandatory financial reporting and disagreement underlying analysts’ reports.